 There are three classes of potentially bioactive compounds found in the Ajuga genus5:

 Clerodane diterpenes are recognized sources of antimicrobial, antiviral, antitumor, antibiotic, and amoebicidal activities.6

 Phytoecdysteroids have anabolic steroid activity.
 A. turkestanica reportedly contains several phytoecdysteroids (turkesterone, 20-hydroxyecdysone, cyasterone, cyasterone 22-acetate, ajugalactone, ajugasterone B, α-ecdysone and ecdysone 2, 3-monoacetonide) as well as the iridoids harpagide and harpagide 8-acetate.5,7–12

 Iridoid glycosides, especially abundant in Ajuga decumbens, have exhibited anticancer activity.13

 A. turkestanica extract is included in some anabolic muscle growth supplements.

-Patented extracts of A. turkestanica were shown in 2006 to have sufficient ecdysteroids and other active ingredients to improve the differentiation of keratinocytes, thus facilitating skin hydration and yielding antiaging effects (Table 30-1).14,15 The patent inventors observed that the extracts are especially effective in regulating epidermal water and glycerol transport, achieving improved hydration of the basal layer by working in concert with or enhancing aquaporin-3 (AQP-3).14,16 AQP-3 is a water transport channel known to transport water and ...
+Patented extracts of A. turkestanica were shown in 2006 to have sufficient ecdysteroids and other active ingredients to improve the differentiation of keratinocytes, thus facilitating skin hydration and yielding antiaging effects (Table 30-1).14,15 The patent inventors observed that the extracts are especially effective in regulating epidermal water and glycerol transport, achieving improved hydration of the basal layer by working in concert with or enhancing aquaporin-3 (AQP-3).14,16 AQP-3 is a water transport ...